GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 *  Overlay of raster image or EPS plots (e.g., institutional logos, photos, etc.).

 Each of these features share a common system for specifying the location on the plot where the feature will be placed.
-Thus, before we discuss the different features in detail we will review the "reference point/anchor point" system used by GMT to specify such locations in relation to the underlying map.
+They also share a common way to specify the placement of a rectangular panel behind the feature (to provide a uniform background, for instance).
+Thus, before we discuss the different features in more detail we will first review the "reference point/anchor point" system used by GMT to specify such locations in relation to the underlying map, and then discuss the background panel attribute settings.

 Anchor and reference point specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~